Charlie Don't Surf (Veronica Mars): Production

 The episode was written by executive producer Diane Ruggiero and Jason Elen and directed by Jason Bloom, marking Ruggiero's fourteenth writing credit, Elen's first and only writing credit for the show, and Bloom's third directing credit for the series.
 The episode features several notable guest stars.
 Matt Czuchry appears as Vanity Fair reporter Norman Phipps, who poses as Logan's half-brother for a story.
 Czuchry was a series regular at the time for Gilmore Girls, the lead-in show for Veronica Mars.
 Ryan Eggold appears as Charlie Stone, Logan's actual half brother.
 According to Variety, the role was initially scheduled to be a recurring one.
 Series regular Tina Majorino filmed scenes for the episode, although they were deleted in post-production.

 In her first appearance, Laura San Giacomo plays Harmony Chase, a woman who hires Keith to investigate her cheating husband.
 The two were both series regulars on the NBC sitcom Just Shoot Me!.
-The two actors had maintained a close friendship after their sitcom was cancelled, and when Rob Thomas brought up a romantic storyline for Keith to Colantoni, he suggested Giacomo for the role.
-Giacomo accepted the role, later stating, "It was kind of a no-brainer situation for me.
+The two actors had maintained a close friendship after their sitcom was cancelled, and when Rob Thomas brought up a romantic storyline for Keith to Colantoni, he suggested San Giacomo for the role.
+San Giacomo accepted the role, later stating, "It was kind of a no-brainer situation for me.
 I love Rico, love working with him, and it was just as much fun as I thought it would be."
 In addition to sharing in-jokes about Just Shoot Me! while on set, Colantoni also remembered what a good actress he thought she was in their earlier days.
-After the first appearance, both Colantoni and Giacomo lobbied for more storylines together.
+After the first appearance, both Colantoni and San Giacomo lobbied for more storylines together.
 Thomas was open to the possibility, saying, "I wouldn't hesitate to go back to this, because I was really happy with how it played out."
-Giacomo would go on to appear on three episodes of the show.
+San Giacomo would go on to appear on three episodes of the show.